ridgelines/go-config/README.md

 # Advanced

-## Static Defaults
+## Defaults
 Managing default values for settings can be accomplished multiple ways:
-* A configuration file containg all of the defaults
+* A configuration file that contains all of the defaults
-* Using "Or" functions (e.g. `StringOr()`, `IntOr()`)
+* Using `Or` functions with defaults (e.g. `StringOr(...)`, `IntOr(...)`, etc.)
 * Using the `Static` provider

 The `Static` provider takes key value mappings for settings and simply returns those values when `Load()` is called.
-This is a nice pattern as it doesn't require additional configuration files and it places all defaults into a single place.
+This is a nice pattern as it doesn't require additional configuration files and it places all defaults into a single place in your code.
 Make sure to set your defaults as the first provider in your application so they can be overridden by other providers:
 ```
     mappings := map[string]string{
         "global.timeout": "30",